Turkey vows more retaliation after 2 killed in cross-border Kurdish strikes | Law-Order

 Turkey said a Kurdish militia killed two people in mortar attacks from northern Syria on Monday, in an escalation of cross-border retaliation following Turkish air operations at the weekend and a deadly bomb attack in Istanbul a week ago.
 Turkey's armed forces said it was responding, and a senior security official told Reuters that Turkish jets had again started hitting targets in northern Syria.

 Washington has allied with the SDF in the fight against Islamic State in Syria, causing a deep and lasting rift with NATO ally Turkey.
-A spokesman for the SDF had said the weekend Turkish strikes destroyed grain silos, a power station and a hospital, killing 11 civilians, an SDF fighter and two guards.
+An SDF spokesman had said the weekend Turkish strikes destroyed grain silos, a power station and a hospital, killing 11 civilians, an SDF fighter and two guards.
 It also said it would retaliate.

 "GROUND FORCES" During the weekend violence, eight Turkish security personnel were wounded in YPG rocket attacks from Syria's Tal Rifat on a police post near a border gate in Kilis province, Ankara said.